Seelie

 Seelie (or Seely) is from the Scots term seelie meaning "happy", "lucky" or "blessed" applied to fairy beings in Scottish folklore in phrases such as seely wights or The Seelie Court.
 Despite their name, the seelie folk of legend could be morally ambivalent and dangerous.
 Calling them "seelie," similar to names such as "good neighbors," may have been a euphemism to ward off their anger.
 The seelie court is composed of a lot of fairies that have shown non-malevolent tendencies, and a lot of them showed friendliness to humans--as evident in Scottish folklore.
 In folklore, a lot of fairies of seelie court have helped humans that they like.

 Etymology

 The word seely (var. seily, seelie, sealy) is the adjective form of Scots language sele, seel, from Old Scots sele 'good fortune, bliss', cognate to Middle English sele and Old English sǣl (Note: cf. gesǣlig.) of the same meaning.
 Also cognate with Old High German sâlig (Note: Modern German: selig; cf. hypothetical ancestor Proto-West Germanic *sālīg.) and thus related to the English "seely" which has been given similar meaning.
-The Modern Standard English word "silly" is also descends from this "seely".
+The Modern Standard English word "silly" also descends from the word "seely".
 (Note: The OED 1st edition makes no mention of "seely court" as combined form.)

 The antonym, unseely (also unsall, unsell) means "unhappy", "misfortunate" or "unholy."